muhammadtalhaamin/flashcardtesting/README.md

 5. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/0xmetaschool/FlashCardGPT/blob/main/LICENSE) for details.

 ## Acknowledgments

 - OpenAI for powering the flashcard generation
 - Clerk for login and authentication

-## Contact

-Please open an issue in the GitHub repository for any queries or support.